Excel Notebook

 =COUNTIFS(transactions[station_code], $A2)

-Lock the station column ($A2) so you can copy the formula across multiple metric columns.
+Lock the station column ($A2) so you can copy the formula across the metric columns.

 4. Period-over-Period Comparison